apace100/origins-docs/docs/types/power_types/effect_immunity.md

 	]
 }
 ```

-This power would make the player immune to the weakness and strength potion effects.
+This example will make the entity immune to the Weakness and Strength status effects.